parallel-markets/handbook/conduct/anti-corruption.md

 Accordingly, this Anti-Corruption Policy (the “***Anti-Corruption Policy***”) reiterates our commitment to integrity, and explains the specific requirements and prohibitions applicable to our operations under anti-corruption laws, including, but not limited to, the US Foreign Corrupt Practices Act of 1977 (“***FCPA***”).
 This Anti-Corruption Policy contains information intended to reduce the risk of corruption and bribery from occurring in the Company's activities.
 The Company strictly prohibits all forms of corruption and bribery and will take all necessary steps to ensure that corruption and bribery do not occur in its business activities.

-Under the FCPA, it is illegal for US persons, including US companies or any companies traded on US exchanges, and their subsidiaries, directors, officers, employees, and agents, to bribe non-US government officials.
+Under the FCPA, it is illegal for US persons, including US companies or any companies traded on US exchanges, and their subsidiaries, directors, officers, employees and agents, to bribe non-US government officials.
 The concept of prohibiting bribery is simple.
 However, understanding the full scope of the FCPA is essential as this law directly affects everyday business interactions between the Company and non-US governments and government-owned or government-controlled entities.
-Violations of the FCPA can also result in violations of other US laws, including anti-money laundering, mail and wire fraud, and conspiracy laws.
+Violations of the FCPA can also result in violations of other US laws, including anti-money laundering, mail and wire fraud and conspiracy laws.
 The penalties for violating the FCPA are severe.
 In addition to being subject to the Company's disciplinary policies (including termination), individuals who violate the FCPA may also be subject to imprisonment and fines.
 Aside from the FCPA, the Company may also be subject to other non-US anti-corruption laws, in addition to the local laws of the countries in which the Company conducts business.
 This Anti-Corruption Policy generally sets forth the expectations and requirements for compliance with those laws.

 ## Applicability
 This Anti-Corruption Policy is applicable to all of the Company's operations worldwide.
-This Anti-Corruption Policy applies to all of the Company's directors, officers, and employees.
-This Anti-Corruption Policy also applies to the Company's agents, consultants, joint venture partners, and any other third-party representatives that, on behalf of the Company, have conducted business outside of the US or interacted with non-US government officials or are likely to conduct business outside of the US or interact with non-US government officials.
+This Anti-Corruption Policy applies to all of the Company's directors, officers and employees.
+This Anti-Corruption Policy also applies to the Company's agents, consultants, joint venture partners and any other third-party representatives that, on behalf of the Company, have conducted business outside of the US or interacted with non-US government officials or are likely to conduct business outside of the US or interact with non-US government officials.

 ## Prohibited Payments
 Company employees and agents are prohibited from directly or indirectly making, promising, authorizing, or offering anything of value to a non-US government official on behalf of the Company to secure an improper advantage, obtain or retain business, or direct business to any other person or entity.
 This prohibition includes payments to third-parties where the Company employee or agent knows, or has reason to know, that the third-party will use any part of the payment for bribes.